 Youth Group Coordinator (Saturday Youth Group)

-Dan runs our youth group for 8-12 year olds with Asperger’s Syndrome.
-He has a wealth of experience supporting children on the autism spectrum, with particular experience working in schools and supporting children in leisure activities.
+Rachel runs our youth group for 8-12 year olds with Asperger’s Syndrome.
+She has a wealth of experience supporting children on the autism spectrum, with particular experience working in schools and supporting children in leisure activities.

 Youth Group Coordinator (Friday Youth Group)

 Meadhbh runs our teenage youth group held on Fridays in Wolvercote.
-Meadhbh’s experience includes working in a school for children with emotional and behavioural difficulties and autism, and in Healthcare.
+Meadhbh’s experience includes working in a school for children with emotional and behavioural difficulties and autism, and in Mental Health service.

 Youth Group Coordinator (Wednesday Youth Group)

 Claire runs our youth group for 16-21 year olds with Asperger’s Syndrome.
-Claire has a wealth of experience supporting young people and adults on the autism spectrum in schools, college, and their natural environments.
+Claire has a wealth of experience supporting young adults on the autism spectrum in schools, college, and their natural environments.

 Youth Support Worker

-Bob supports young people in both our Friday evening and Saturday morning youth groups.
+Bob supports young people in our Friday evening youth group.
 He also has experience of running mainstream after-school clubs and holiday clubs.
 Bob is also a parent of a young adult with Asperger’s Syndrome.

 Youth Support Worker